malvikasharan/2017-07-25-denbi_python_beginners/Unix_Shell/Unix_Shell.md

 Sometimes you just want to get an excerpt of a file e.g. just the first or last lines of it.
 For this the commands `head` and `tail` can be used.
-Per default 10 lines are shown.
+By default 10 lines are shown.
 You can use the parameter `-n
 <NUMBER>` (e.g. `-n 20` or just `-<NUMBER>` (e.g. `-20`) to specify the
 number of lines to be displayed.
 Test the tools with the file `origin_of_species.txt`: